Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 I had heard about this prior to moving to SLC.
 But this winter I really haven’t seen a cause for concern.
 Admittedly, I don’t check air quality often, but if it was really that bad I think I’d have heard?
 That all said, I was curious to see what the air quality in SLC is today and how it has changed over time.

 Poking around, I came across an article in DeseretNews titled “Visualizing SLC air pollution in 35 years and what it tells us.”
-The [article](https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us), links to a web-based visualization which unfortunately returns “site can’t be reached.”
+The article, ([here])( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us), links to a web-based visualization which unfortunately returns “site can’t be reached.”
 I sent the article’s author a note to let her know, and in the meantime decided to see if I could pull air quality data and visualize it myself.

 The EPA makes air quality data available to the public via their AirData Quality Monitors web app.
 Below are all the monitors across the U.S. for the 5 primary pollutants used in evaluating air quality (carbon monoxide, nitrogen dioxide, ozone, PM2.5, and sulfur dioxide):